marcelmazon/rosicrucian-literature/en/books/the-message-of-the-stars.md

 But if there are two planets running neck-and-neck in the race for rulership, so to speak, with no strongly marked difference in favor of one or the other so that it is difficult to make a choice, do not utterly discard one and choose the other, for then they will both be very active in the life and must be classed as co-rulers.

-[421]

-THE INFLUENCE OF RULING PLANETS
+#### <h4 id="the-influence-of-ruling-planets">THE INFLUENCE OF RULING PLANETS - WELL ASPECTED</h4>
-WELL ASPECTED

 THE SUN AS RULING PLANET

 When the vital, courageous and ambitious well aspected Sun is ruler, it gives dignity to the whole nature, a lofty price that would not stoop to do anything small, mean or degrading, a fine and noble courage that may show itself on occasion as much by disdainfully ignoring the attacks of an adversary whom he considers too far beneath his notice as by a fight to the death for a principle.
 There is an intense craving for recognition and leadership which will make it very difficult for him to occupy a subordinate position; also an intense warm-hearted, affectionate and demonstrative nature.

 VENUS AS RULING PLANET

 When the refined, luxurious and musical well aspected Venus is ruler of the horoscope it gives tender, loving, even amorous nature which craves love as we all desire air, for love is the very life breath of such people.
 They are extremely fond of children and usually have many pets which serve as avenues for their expression of love.
 They are also pleasure-loving and fond of social intercourse, neat and artistic in their ideas and in the decoration of their homes.
 They love jewelry and anything else that adds beauty to the life; they are luxurious in all their tastes, very amiable and much beloved by all; their greatest faults is an inordinate love of ease and an aversion to soiling their hands.

 MERCURY AS RULING PLANET

 When Mercury the planet of reason, expression and dexterity is the well aspected life ruler it gives a keen, quick-witted mind which craves knowledge as a thirsty man craves water and absorbs it as readily, a mind that solves, apparently without effort, the most intricate problems.
 Thus there is ability in the various branches of mental endeavor, science and literature, but these people are also very apt and forceful orators and have an extraordinary dexterity so that they can usually turn their hands to anything.
 They are fond of traveling and very successful as salesmen and agents.

-[423]

 THE MOON AS RULING PLANET

 When the romantic, imaginative and restless well aspected Moon is the life ruler, the people born under its influence are indeed rolling stones and far fields always look greenest to them.
 Therefore they have an overwhelming desire for travel and change which generally does not permit them to stay in one place longer than necessary to earn the money which will enable them to go to the next.
 They have a most vivid and fanciful imagination and a romantic nature entirely foreign to any practical endeavor; listless, restless and unstable as the tide that comes and goes, flotsam and jetsam upon the sea of life.
 They are generally mediumistic, though usually unconsciously so, but are otherwise quite harmless through utterly irresponsible and untrustworthy where anything requiring an effort is concerned.

 SATURN AS RULING PLANET

 When the serious, sagacious and profound well aspected Saturn is life ruler, the people born under its influence are of a profoundly thoughtful, serious nature.
 They have a keen sense of responsibility and are full of forethought, hence trustworthy and reliable advisors; they are systematic, orderly, and have good executive ability, frugal in their tastes, thrifty and saving; just to a degree, but their justice is cruel, hard and untempered by the slightest degree of mercy.
 They are chaste, sober and exemplary in their lives but they have neither mercy nor pity for those who are unable to overcome faults or habits or who otherwise become delinquent to the laws of society.
 They care little or nothing for pleasure or the society of others and generally keep their own counsel and company; they are highly respected, esteemed and trusted in the community but neither care for nor merit the love of their fellow men.

 JUPITER AS RULING PLANET

 When the jovial, genial and generous well aspected Jupiter is life ruler, the people born under his influence are ensouled by a great desire for honor, respect and esteem in their community.
 Therefore they aspire to be pillars in the church, legal lights, or to fill an honored position in the pulpit; failing this they enter by preference one of the professions as lawyer or doctor.
 They are cordial, genial people with a jovial smile and a hearty handshake that make one glad to meet them wherever the go, so they are always welcome.
 They are law-abiding and just but inclined to temper their justice with mercy; and while they themselves live lives beyond reproach they are kind, forgiving and lenient to those of a weaker morality whose lives are smirched by sin and crime, hence they are philanthropic and always ready to give to charity and benevolent work.
 They are not only respected and esteemed but beloved in the community where they reside.

-[425]

 MARS AS THE RULING PLANET

 When the enthusiastic, energetic, constructive and militant Mars is the well aspected life ruler, the people born under the influence of this dynamic rays are eager for the fray and battle of life.
 They are ensouled with an ardent desire to conquer the world.
 To them it does not so much matter what they do so long as it affords an adequate outlet for the constructive energy which, figuratively speaking, threatens to burst them unless released.
 The bigger and more difficult the undertaking, the more they exult; hence they become the pioneers and pathfinders of civilization, the engineers and contractors who build our cities and the highways and byways that connect them, who develop the resources of the world and turn them over to others to use.
 They are extremely impatient of restraint and will brook no interference with their plans or methods.
 These people govern others and bend them to their will by the whiplash of sheer force for they have neither tact nor diplomacy but win by the merit of might.
 They earn money easily and spend it as lavishly and foolishly.
 They are extremely extravagant and when reverses come they are down and out for the time being but they never stay down, the indomitable inner force soon accomplishes rehabilitation and with it the old reckless ways of living reassert themselves.
 They are generally foolhardy to a degree, hence liable to accidents and a violent end.

 URANUS AS RULING PLANET

 When the original, romantic and eccentric well aspected Uranus is life ruler the character is idealistic, unconventional and utopian.
 These people are generally out of patience with the conventional ways of living and determined in their efforts and endeavors to break the shackles of society and live a bohemian life.
 They are full of fads and given to usually beliefs, too advanced for the majority.
 At the same time they are pioneers of a new age in which many of the ideas we now consider utopian will be modified so that they will be held by all.
 These people are also the inventors of the world, in touch with the higher worlds where ideas merge from the Divine Mind to impinge upon the minds of those who are sufficiently sensitive to grasp them and bring them to birth for the use of humanity.
 The Uranians are very headstrong and always ready with an argument to defend their ideas and secure a convert to their cults; odd in dress, in food, in ideas, they are a class apart.

 NEPTUNE AS RULING PLANET

 When the occult and mystical well aspected Neptune is life ruler we have a person of a most peculiar power whose chief mark is a strange expression of the eye which must be seen to be appreciated.
 It is as if he looked right through and through whatever is before him, but it is not necessary to discuss this type for there are so few that they are very seldom encountered by the average astrologer and only an occultist can know and judge another occultist.

-[427]

-THE INFLUENCE OF THE AFFLICTED RULING PLANETS
+#### <h4 id="the-influence-of-the-afflicted-ruling-planets">THE INFLUENCE OF THE AFFLICTED RULING PLANETS</h4>

 When the life rulers are afflicted by the conjunction, parallel, square, or opposition from the other planets, especially from the malefics--Saturn, Mars, Uranus and Neptune--they affect the life in an inimical manner which may be outlined as follows:

 THE SUN AS RULING PLANET

 When the cowardly and arrogant afflicted Sun is life ruler, people born under his debilitating influence are egotistical in the extreme, full of swagger, self-importance and arrogance.
 If they obtain authority over anyone whom they think they can overawe, they will rule such dependent with a rod of iron, trample upon his tenderest feelings without a twinge of conscience or compunction, but if they themselves come under the authority of another these spineless weaklings will then cringe, creep and cater to the slightest whim of their master though they hate him with an intense hatred that is only kept in check by their fear.
 They whine and wheedle at the faintest frown though ready to spring and devour him if only they dared.
 It is the signature of one of the most despicable characters in the gamut.

 VENUS AS RULING PLANET

 When the slovenly, slothful and lazy afflicted Venus is ruler of the horoscope the persons are sensual and profligate, untidy and slatternly, of depraved, perverted tastes and utterly disreputable in their conduct; they are social parasites.
 They use loud and obscene language and are fond of music of a clanging, jarring nature.
 They love revelry and debauch, their affection expresses itself in coarse lusts, unbridled passion, free love and moral perversion.
 They revel in spangles and tinsel, loud, clashing colors and cheap imitations of beauty and worth.

 MERCURY AS RULING PLANET

 When the untruthful, dishonest and clumsy afflicted Mercury is life ruler the people under his influence are either entirely mentally unsound so that they must be confined for their own good in proper institutions, or they are so cunning that they are able to hide their mental bias and prey upon society as thieves, pick-pockets, defaulters and criminals of similar nature.
 They are notoriously untruthful and prefer misleading others to telling the truth, even where it is of no benefit to them.
 They are either dull of comprehension or of such consummate cunning that they seem to be driven by a resistless force to get the nest of some unsuspecting person.
 They excel as confidence men, badgers and in similar unsavory occupations.
 They are thoroughly unreliable and dishonest in all their dealings; neurotic and perverted, scabs on society.
 These people are also inveterate talkers and always ready to criticize, slander or ruin the reputation of others.
 They are a menace to society in all their activities.

 THE MOON AS RULING PLANET

 When the changeable and visionary afflicted Moon is life ruler it makes the persons extremely restless and averse to labor of any kind, fidgety and always on the move; if they cannot travel from one city to another, they move from one house to another and from one situation to another as often as possible and they infuse the same restlessness into whosoever they come in contact with.
 If the afflictions are very severe the mind suffers and their mental phases coincide with the changes of the orb of night.

-[430]

 SATURN AS RULING PLANET

 When the morbid, melancholy and malicious afflicted Saturn is life ruler he robs life of all joy and brightness so that these people become recluses and melancholy misanthropes; so miserly and avaricious that they will starve themselves and forego the comforts of life even when they have ample means to satisfy them.
 They are cruel, hard and suspicious of the acts and motives of others and if they take up work as a detective they become human ferrets, blood-hounds who will hound their prey to death and gloat over his misery.
 If anyone frustrates such people they will hold spite forever and aim to get even, if it takes a lifetime.
 But the end of these people is always bad, sometime or other they overreach and fall into the trap they have set for others.
 They usually die an ignoble death and the world gives a sigh of relief when they pass out.

 JUPITER AS RULING PLANET

 When the indolent, bombastic and egotistical afflicted Jupiter is the life ruler the person is often a parasite on the social tree, a gambler, confidence man and speculator, sporty, fond of display and ostentation; he wears loud clothing, paste diamonds and cheap jewelry.
 He is usually met with in pool rooms, on race tracks and in similar places; playing poker or playing the ponies are among his favorite means of earning a living; he is very loud and egotistical anxious to attract attention no matter how; he often figures in court proceedings on account of shady transactions or immoral conduct or unpaid bills, for he is an adept at obtaining credit for everything he wants and never pays the price of his expensive tastes if there is any way of avoiding a settlement of his debts.
 Among the laboring class he usually figures as a demagogue and agitator, inciting to strikes and riots, but he is always ready to sell out a striking union to the employers.
 We find them among the typical Italian padrones, as keepers of sweat-shops, and in similar occupations.

 MARS AS RULING PLANET

 When the arrogant, egotistical and foolhardy afflicted Mars is life ruler the person is an egotist of the first order, bound to attain to his wishes by force or destruction if other means fail; in fact he prefers to bulldoze others to do his will rather than to have them submit without a struggle.
 He is a first-rate slave driver, section boss on the railway, in a construction camp and similar places, a liar, braggart, bouncer, or pugilist, a daredevil willing to risk his life and the lives of others at any moment and in any undertaking.

-[432]

 URANUS AS RULING PLANET

 When the stubborn, erratic and independent afflicted Uranus is life ruler the mentality is usually so obsessed in one direction or another that such people become fanatics and generally also there is an excessive sensuality and perverted taste.
 They are always ready and anxious for an argument as a means of airing their ideas but they are so hypnotized by their own particular fad that they are never convinced and can never see when the argument goes against them.
 They always espouse the most radical and unconventional ideas.

 NEPTUNE AS RULING PLANET

 When the mediumistic, neurotic and self-indulgent afflicted Neptune is life ruler, the persons are of a dreamy, neurotic and negative nature, apt to become the medium of disembodied spirits or even obsessed by them.
 They are likely to evolve psychic powers of a low grade such as involuntary clairvoyance, crystal gazing, etc., and if they are unable to develop these faculties they often simulate mediumship and other psychic gifts for the purpose of duping or defrauding others.
 They have a strong faculty of imitation and easily become adepts at deception.

-[433]

 THE SIGNS AS MENTAL SIGNIFICATORS

 When the Cardinal Signs, Aries, Cancer, Libra and Capricorn, are on the angles, that is to say, the Ascendant, Midheaven, Fourth and Seventh Houses, it is a general indication that the person is mentally alert, quick to grasp an idea, active and enthusiastic in whatever work he undertakes; one who has organizing and executive ability and is capable of carrying whatever enterprise he may start to success; a bold, brave indomitable spirit.
 This is especially true when many planets are in Cardinal Signs and these people may be classed as the business men of the world.

 When the Fixed Signs, Taurus, Leo, Scorpio and Aquarius are on the angles it indicates a thoughtful but slow and plodding type of mind which requires time to come to a decision.
 They always look before they leap but when they have made up their minds they adhere to the course mapped out with a remarkable patience and perseverance which in the end insure success.
 They are very reliable and can be depended upon to keep their word and meet their obligations.
 Their principal fault is that they are too apt to get into a rut and become narrow-minded.
 They are very original and may be classed as the inventors of the world.
 These delineations are especially true when many planets are in Fixed Signs.

 When the Common Signs, Gemini, Virgo, Sagittarius and Pisces, are on the angles the mind is flighty and superficial, wavering and versatile.
 These people are often very quick to grasp a point and form a decision, but just as ready to forget and change their minds.
 They are adepts at imitation and often pretend to virtues or abilities entirely foreign to their nature.
 They are easily swayed by the winds of emotion; one moment they may be highly elated over some small matter and the next a trifling trouble bows them down to earth.
 They are inconstant and unreliable in all their dealings with others because they do not know their minds two minutes in succession.
 They constitute the agents and middlemen of the world, where they occupy a subordinate or serving position.
 These delineations are particularly apt when many planets are in Common Signs.

-[434]

-MENTAL EFFECT OF THE RISING SUN
+#### <h4 id="mental-effect-of-the-rising-sign">MENTAL EFFECT OF THE RISING SIGN</h4>

 When there are no planets on the Ascendant the rising sign has considerable influence on the type of mind.

 ARIES rising gives an energetic, enthusiastic and ambitious type of mind, but inclined to rash and impulsive acts and a quick temper.